 Upon completing the MBE degree, students pursuing the Applied Bioengineering concentration requirements will be able to:

-- Apply and integrate advanced knowledge of Bioengineering topics in at least one of the following areas: Biomaterials and Drug Delivery, Biomedical Imaging and Diagnostics, Computational and Theoretical Bioengineering, Tissue Engineering and Biomechanics, or Systems and Synthetic Biology.
+- Apply and integrate advanced knowledge of Bioengineering topics in at least one of the following areas: Biomaterials, Biofabrication & Mechanobiology, Biomedical Imaging & Instrumentation, Cellular, Molecular and Genome Engineering & Synthetic Biology, and Computational and Theoretical Bioengineering and Biophysics.

 - Apply knowledge from engineering and other disciplines to identify, formulate, and solve novel and complex problems that require advanced knowledge in bioengineering.

 - Select and apply quantitative analytic techniques to analyze bioengineering data.